SAP-archive/connect-openui5/README.md

 ## properties

-Makes sure that properties files will be served with "Content-Type: text/plain; charset=ISO-8859-1".
+This middleware function ensures that properties files will be served with "Content-Type: text/plain; charset=ISO-8859-1".

 ## proxy